 Extras I often pack for coach class trips:

-• You can use it for entertainment, such as downloaded movies, books, and music.
+- While not essential, a tablet can be handy for entertainment, such as downloaded movies, books, and music.

 Long-distance coach class